embarklabs/embark/docs/plugins.rst

 **embark.registerClientWeb3Provider(callback(options))**

-This call can be used to override the default web3 object generation. it's useful if you want to add a plugin to interact with services like http://infura.io or if you want to use your own web3.js library extension.
+This call can be used to override the default web3 object generation in the dapp. it's useful if you want to add a plugin to interact with services like http://infura.io or if you want to use your own web3.js library extension.

 options available:
  * rpcHost - configured rpc Host to connect to